Does the naked body belong on Facebook? It’s complicated

 At the same time, it’s been retooling its policies on nudity.
 It’s tweaking its original heavy-handed policies to account for modern nuances around gender identity, political speech and self-expression, employing thousands of people and quickly evolving artificial intelligence for the task.

 And it’s no small matter for them.
 Artists can be suddenly left without their audience, businesses without access to their customers and vulnerable people without a support network.
-And it means that a company in Silicon Vall ey, w hose online platforms have become not only our town squares but diaries, magazines, art galleries and protest platforms, gets final say on matters of free speech and self-expression.
-It’s deciding what “community standards” should be for billions of people around the world.
+And it means that a company in Silicon Valley, whose online platforms have become our town squares, diaries, art galleries and protest platforms, often gets final say on matters of free speech and self-expression.

 “Instagram really is the magazine of the world right now.
 And if artists are being censored on Instagram it’s really dangerous for freedom of speech and openness when it comes to the body and art,” said Spencer Tunick, a photographer known internationally for his shoots assembling masses of nude people.